Declaration of war by Canada: Japan, Finland, Hungary, and Romania

 These proclamations were presented by Mackenzie King to the House of Commons when parliament returned on its scheduled date.
-Therein, the Prime Minister tabled motions for parliamentary approval of the declarations of war, though, permission from the legislators was not needed.
+Therein, the Prime Minister tabled motions for parliamentary approval of the declarations of war, although permission from the legislators was not legally required.
+According to his diary, Mackenzie King told himself the latest declarations of war were "all part of the same war", meaning the war that had begun for Canada on September 10, 1939.
+The Prime Minister had thus decided there was no need for Parliament to be reconvened earlier than scheduled.
 Still, Parliament having not been sitting when war was declared on Japan, Romania, Finland, and Hungary was concerning to Mackenzie King.
-According to his diary, though, he told himself that the declarations of war were "all part of the same war," meaning the war that had begun for Canada on September 10, 1939.
-The Prime Minister had thus decided Parliament did not need to be reconvened earlier than scheduled to approve these later declarations of war.

 Since the Second World War

 While Canada has participated in a number of conflicts since the Second World War, the country has not declared war in any of them.
 Even before that war officially ended for Canada by royal proclamation in 1951, Canada entered the Korean War on August 15, 1950, after the United Nations Security Council passed a resolution requesting assistance from member-states of the United Nations in dealing with North Korean aggression.
-Cabinet, then headed by Prime Minister Louis St Laurent, stated to the House of Commons that Canada would not declare war on North Korea, but would send military forces to participate in a collective police action, "under the control of the United Nations for the purpose of restoring peace to an area where an aggression has occurred," in keeping with the Charter of the United Nations, which Canada signed in 1948.
-While that charter does not prevent one country from declaring war on another, it sets up a collective wherein members of the United Nations can join together to thwart aggression by a country and "restore peace without having to go through the formality of declaring war."
+Cabinet, then headed by Prime Minister Louis St Laurent, stated to the House of Commons that Canada would not declare war on North Korea, but would send military forces to participate in a collective police action, "under the control of the United Nations for the purpose of restoring peace to an area where an aggression has occurred", in keeping with the Charter of the United Nations, which Canada signed in 1945.
+While that charter does not prevent one country from declaring war on another, it sets up a collective wherein members of the United Nations can join together to thwart aggression by a country and "restore peace without having to go through the formality of declaring war".

 Canada has since repeatedly supported the UN and cooperative action in ensuring international peace.
 As such. the National Defence Act was amended in 1950, by the Canadian Forces Act, to allow for the Crown-in-Council to put the Canadian Armed Forces into active service both when the country's security is threatened and when the country engages in collective action under the UN Charter, the North Atlantic Treaty, or other international defence arrangements.
 The act also requires the governor general to recall parliament within 10 days of the government putting the military into active service.

 After the Canadian Forces Act received royal assent on September 9, 1950, the Governor General-in-Council issued Order-in-Council PC 1950-4365, assigning a number of Canadian Armed Forces members to the Korean War and placing all Canadian military personnel on active service.
 As a result of that order, and subsequent amendments, the Canadian Armed Forces have effectively been on active duty since 1950.